 To learn more about Lyric’s current season, go to lyricopera.org.
 You can also join the conversation with @LyricOpera on Twitter, Instagram, and Facebook.

 This program is a part of the WFMT Radio Network Opera Series, a series designed to complement the Metropolitan Opera broadcasts to fill out the year with great Opera content.
-The series begins in May and exact dates will be published in the first half of the year.
+The series begins in May and lasts until November.